 - ACT composite score of 19 or higher

 - SAT score of 450 or higher

 - AFQT score from ASVAB exam of 40 or higher

-- CGPA 2.5 or better of a minimum of 12 transfer credit hours from an institution recognized by the US Department of Education
+- CGPA 2.5 or better of a minimum of 12 transfer credit hours from an institution recognized by the U.S. Department of Education

-Current High School Student or Home-School Student Applicants
+Current High School Student Applicants

-A high school student who wishes to enroll at Grantham University (while concurrently attending high school or home-school) may apply for admission as a non-degree or non-certificate seeking student and may enroll in no more than four credit hours (undergraduate coursework) per term.
+A high school student who wishes to enroll at Grantham University (while concurrently attending high school or homeschool) may apply for admission as a non-degree or non-certificate seeking student and may enroll in no more than four (4) credit hours (undergraduate coursework) per term.